G-1X48L403S6

 After six months, she was discharged to her home.
 Through the OVCY program, Ruth was supported with school fees from Primary One until the completion of her dream of being a Nurse.
 “Due to our meagre household income, I had no hopes of joining school.
 My father could not afford the school fees.
 My dream of being a Nurse was shattered,” says Ruth.

-Ruth is one of the 1,200 girls who have had their lives transformed by the Mildmay Hospital Uganda OVCY Initiative.
+Ruth is one of 1,200 girls whose lives have been transformed through the Orphans and Vulnerable Children/Youth (OVCY) Initiative led by Mildmay Hospital Uganda.

 “I have acquired interpersonal, communication, computer, and many other skills in related to the nursing profession that will help me with good client care and rapport with my patients.
 I am also in an HIV/AIDS club that promotes prevention services contributing to HIV/AIDS epidemic control.
 I participate in youth dialogues in efforts to fight HIV/AIDS in the community.
 I got an opportunity to volunteer at God’s Grace Health Centre 1V in Kyenjojo district to perfect my nursing skills.
 I will be able to give back to my community and one day I will hold someone's hand too!" says Ruth happily.

-In 2017/18, 5,643,654 orphans and other Vulnerable Children and Youth (OVCY) were supported across the six core programme areas; economic strengthening, food security and nutritional support, psychosocial and basic care, child protection and legal support.
+In 2017–2018, a total of 5,643,654 orphans and other vulnerable children and youth (OVCY) throughout Uganda were supported across six core programme areas: economic strengthening, food security and nutrition, psychosocial and basic care, child protection, and legal support.

-OVC Database 2018, Ministry of Gender, Labor, and Social Development
+Source: OVC Database 2018, Ministry of Gender, Labour and Social Development

 “My name is Nassanga Catherine, am 22 years old and live in Konge, Makindye, Kampala District with my impaired grandmother.
 I have been an orphan since 2007 as I lost my parents due to HIV/AIDS.